aptech/docs/docs/CR-eqSolvemt.rst

 .. function:: eqSolvemt(&fct, par, ..., c)

     :param &fct: pointer to a procedure that computes the function to be minimized.
+This procedure must have an instance of a :class:`PV` structure containing the parameters as the first input.
+Extra data needed by this function may be passed in after the :class:`PV` structure, but before the control structure.
-This procedure must have two input arguments, an instance of a :class:`PV` structure containing the parameters, and an instance of a :class:`DS` structure containing data, if any.
-And, one output argument, a column vector containing the result of each equation.
+        This procedure must have one output argument, a column vector containing the result of each equation.
     :type &fct: scalar function pointer